Best DSLR Underwater Cameras 2021

 - Improved LCD resolution - 2.4 million dots

 Nikon D780 Underwater Housing Options:

 Canon 1DX Mark III

-Underwater video is really where the Canon 1DX Mark III is going to shine.
-As Canon's best DSLR camera for video, it's going to be a serious contender for professional videographers who are in the market for high-end video cameras and even cinema cameras.
+Underwater video is really where the Canon 1DX Mark III shines.
+As Canon's flagship DSLR camera, it is a serious contender for professional videographers who are in the market for high-end video cameras and even cinema cameras.
 With RAW recording capability combined with 5.5K @ 60 fps resolution, there are few cameras on the market as capable for taking detailed video that can be manipulated freely in post processing.
 True RAW recording is always going to be better than using Log profiles, like C-Log - which is also available with the camera.
-The footage can be captured using the full width of the sensor, which means maximum details, no crop, and downsampled 4K video is going to look pretty tasty.
-Overall, underwater videographers are going to be pleased to finally have a Canon camera that doesn't compromise.
+The footage can be captured using the full width of the sensor, which means maximum details, no crop, and downsampled 4K video that looks pretty tasty.
+Overall, underwater videographers should be pleased to finally have a Canon camera that doesn't compromise.
 There are no crops, all the frame rates you could want are there, and there are very few caveats.